clownix/cloonix/xdoc/index.rst

 there are several ethernet interfaces, in that case, each of those interfaces is one endpoint.

-In the **crossroads** category there is only the **lan** item.
-This is realy an ovs bridge (also named a switch) and the **endpoints** connected to it by **lines** are really ports that are attached to the ovs bridge represented by the lan.

-The user creates the items crossroads and endpoints then creates lines between the endpoints of the items that plug to lans, he can in this fashion make a network of virtual machines and visualize the resulting topology on the canvas.
+The user creates lines, crossroads and endpoints, he can in this fashion make a network of virtual machines and visualize the resulting topology on the canvas.

 From the user view, the most important item in cloonix is the machine